-The right to public protest is guaranteed under the New Zealand Bill of Rights Act 1990.
+The right to protest in public is guaranteed under the New Zealand Bill of Rights Act 1990.
 This gives every New Zealander the right to freedom of expression and freedom of peaceful assembly.
 These freedoms are limited by the need to protect other people’s rights and maintain national security, public order and health, and morality.
 Such limits are not always clear.
 Sometimes police have shut down public protests, only for the courts to find their intervention has breached protesters’ rights.

 Places of protest

 Most protests occur in towns and cities, where there is more chance to shape events and be heard.
 Public spaces – such as squares, parks and streets – are used for protest rallies and marches.
 Some spaces assume great importance as sites of protest.
 Cathedral Square in Christchurch has hosted public protests since the 1880s; Wellington’s Pigeon Park (later called Te Aro Park) became a hub of protest in the 1930s.
 Often protest marches will follow a particular route.
 In Auckland, most protest marches flow down Queen Street, the city’s principal thoroughfare.
-Many marches in Wellington wend along Lambton Quay and finish on Parliament’s forecourt.
-Parliamentarians sometimes meet these protests to address the crowd and express their views on the protest cause.
+Many marches in Wellington travel along Lambton Quay and finish on Parliament’s forecourt.
+Parliamentarians sometimes meet these protests to address the crowd and express their views on the cause being espoused.
 Often the government will receive a delegation from the protest to hear their concerns.

 Pink bras in Parliament